kurtosis-tech/awesome-kurtosis/README.md

 <img src="./logo.png" width="500">

-> A curated list of Kurtosis Starlark Packages
+> A curated list of [Kurtosis Packages ](https://docs.kurtosis.com/reference/packages) written in [Starlark](https://docs.kurtosis.com/explanations/starlark)

 These Kurtosis packages and examples provide a starting point for how to setup and test different environments using a Kurtosis Stalrlark package and to manage their lifetime using the Kurtosis CLI.